 If your group likes to stay moving, catching up while you take in a collection of stunning waterfalls is a great way to gather.
 Plan a self-guided adventure using our Ancient Gorge, Urban Passage, Dundas Valley, Great Escape, Hilton Falls or Views and Vistas trip itineraries.
 If you prefer to let an expert guide lead the way, Grand Experiences’ five-hour Iroquoia Waterfall day trip also provides shuttle service to and from hiking points and a tasty lunch.

 Dundas Valley Conservation Area is a gorgeous fall destination thanks to colourful Carolinian forests, fascinating rock formations and rare birds, plants, and wildlife.
 The park’s Stacey Meadow Pavilion is available for daily rentals.
 The pavilion overlooks a beautiful pond and can accommodate up to 100 people at sheltered picnic tables.
-Other great options with covered picnic pavilions for large groups are available at Christie Lake Conservation Area and Pinehurst Lake Conservation Area (note for Pinehurst, due to the COVID-19 pandemic, all picnic shelters and pavilions and group facilities are currently closed).
+Other great options with covered picnic pavilions for large groups are available at Christie Lake Conservation Area and Pinehurst Lake Conservation Area.
 Terra Cotta Conservation Area’s Wetland Pavilion is another excellent choice.

 If your gatherings typically include some friendly competition, introduce your gang to some activities that have been around for centuries.
 Six Nations Tourism’s Day of Play package offers a tour of Chiefswood National Historic Site, a lacrosse lesson and scrimmage, group archery lessons and a guided walk through the Six Nations Nature Trail.